diogob/motion-streamer/README.md

 ### Haskell compiler

-While there is a package for `ghc` and `cabal-install` on Bullseye I had problems compiling under that version.
+While there is a package for `ghc` and `cabal-install` on Bookworm I had problems compiling under that version.
 The software was tested using GHC 9.2.5 and cabal 3.6.2.0.
 You can install from binary packages using [GHCup](https://www.haskell.org/ghcup/).
 Once you install GHCup try the command `ghcup tui` for a neat terminal ui that will show you all compiler and tool versions available.